emilytrau/cloud-stream/README.md

 Create an account at [DuckDNS](https://www.duckdns.org) and create a subdomain to use for the streaming server.

 ### 2. Set up DNS
 Go to your DNS provider and create a CNAME record to your DuckDNS subdomain (`xxx.duckdns.org`).
+Be sure to use a short TTL.
 You will be able to use this to access the web interface and as the RTMP destination.

 ## Setting up the server